 Choosing What Flux Core Wire to Use – 16 Points to Bear in Mind

-Now you have heard the stories of Joe, Andy and Brad you should have a feel for deciding what flux core wire to use, what might be best for your situation and how to go about selecting .030 vs .035 flux core wire.
+Now you’ve heard the stories of Joe, Andy and Brad you should have a feel for deciding what flux core wire to use.
+What might be best for your situation.
+And how to go about selecting .030 vs .035 flux core wire.

-1. Your welder and what it is capable of?
+1. Your welder and what its capable of?

 How many Amps are available?